We Represent Victims Of Traumatic Brain Injury

 - Pituitary Dysfunction and Traumatic Brain Injury

 Brain injuries have lifelong implications.
 When we prepare a case, we keep our client's entire lifetime in mind.
 Our personal injury team will closely review your medical records and work with our network of top medical providers and specialists in the Seattle area to get you the best possible care.
 We understand how to coordinate the long-term care and special services that brain injury survivors need.
 We'll put all of our considerable resources to work for you.

 NLE Law has been at the forefront of brain injury prevention as well as litigation.
-Our law firm was one of the driving forces behind the Zackery Lystedt Law, which protects young athletes from concussions.
+Our law firm represented the namesake of the Zackery Lystedt Law, which protects young athletes from concussions.
 Originally passed here in Washington, similar laws have now gone into effect in all 50 states and the District of Columbia.

 If you or a loved one has suffered a traumatic brain injury, we can help.
 Contact us today to discuss your case and understand your legal rights.
 There is no fee for the initial consultation.
 Call (206) 623-7520 today.

 Broadly speaking, a traumatic brain injury is any injury that results in damage to the brain.
 Most brain injuries are closed head injuries, which result in blunt force trauma to the brain.
 For instance, a person might hit his or her head on a windshield or car door during an accident, or may be struck in the head while playing a contact sport such as football.
 External trauma to the head is not always necessary; for instance, whiplash sustained in a car accident can cause a brain injury.
 Some accidents lead to penetrating head injuries, which are cases in which an object actually penetrates the skull and damages the brain directly.

 There are three types of damage involved in traumatic brain injuries: